 If you’ve got lots of loyalty card points sitting unused, think about cashing them in to get money off your festive shopping.
 For example, if you’ve built up 10,000 points on your Sainsbury’s Nectar card, you can get £50 off your Christmas shop.
 If you have a Tesco Clubcard, you need 5,000 points to get £50 off your shop.

 Bear in mind that some loyalty schemes allow you to boost the amount your points are worth if you spend them on rewards rather than your food shop.
 For example, with Tesco you can get three times your points’ value if you spend them on rewards such as magazine subscriptions or days out.
-Find out more here.
+Find out more in our guide Shop loyalty schemes: What are your points worth?

 Organise a Secret Santa